TABLE OF CONTENTS

 F) Drawback of Paleo diet

 1. Human Genome adaptability

-Some researchers even denied the concept behind paleo diets which says that the human genome was unable to adapt to the fast and rapidly changing human diets.
+Some researchers even denied the concept behind paleo diet Chart which says that the human genome was unable to adapt to the fast and rapidly changing human diets.

 They argued that the diets need variations so that it can help humans that need constantly adapting to the changing climate and environment.